alleyinteractive/js-component-framework/src/deprecated/README.md

 <header data-component="site-header">...</header>
 ```

+### Endpoints

+* `'js-component-framework'`: Exports all deprecated and current code.
+* `'js-component-framework/deprecated'`: Exports only deprecate code.
+Useful for projects that are unable to prioritize a full upgrade.
+* `'js-component-framework/es/deprecated'`: Exports ES modules, resulting in an even smaller bundle size.

 ### The Configuration Object

 **name**: _(Required)_ - The component name.
 This must match the component root element's `data-component` attribute value.